a1sad1g/PortSwigger-Labs/Access-Control/Lab-01.md

-# Lab: Unportected Admin Functionality
+# Lab: Unprotected Admin Functionality

 ## Goal
-  Get access to the admin panal without primission
+Get access to the admin panel without permission and delete the target user.

 ## Concepts
-  1. Access Control
+1. **Access Control**
-  2. Broken Access Control
+2. **Broken Access Control** (Unprotected Admin Functionality)

-## Solution steps
+## Solution Steps
-  1. I search the application
+1. Explored and browsed the application.
-  2. I examined the ""robots.txt"" file
+2. Examined the `robots.txt` file to check for hidden paths.
-  3. I found path for the admin panal
+3. Identified the undisclosed path for the admin panel (e.g., `/administrator-panel`).
-  4. I entered the path directly
+4. Navigated directly to the admin path in the browser.
-  5. Delete the desired user
+5. Successfully deleted the target user (`carlos`).

-## What i have learned?
+## What I Have Learned
-  1. You shouldn't rely on hiding links
+1. **Security through Obscurity fails:** Never rely on hiding sensitive links or files (like relying solely on `robots.txt` or obscure URLs) for security.
-  2. Permissions on the server must be checked
+2. **Server-side Access Control is critical:** Proper access control and authorization checks must be enforced strictly on the server-side for all administrative endpoints and actions.